So, you’re looking for the Chromebook with the best screen.

 Think about it.
 Imagine if you had a bunch of marbles that fit into a square cookie cutter, and you have just enough to fill in every single gap so that the whole cookie cutter is filled with marbles.
 Think of each marble as a pixel.
 If the cookie cutter were a Chromebook’s display and the marbles were pixels, you’d have a nice, full picture with a sharp image.
 Each pixel is a piece that displays the overall image on your display.

 Think of each marble as a pixel.
-If the cookie cutter were a Chromebook screen and the marbles were pixels, you’d have a nice, full picture with a sharp image.
+If the cookie cutter were a laptop screen and the marbles were pixels, you’d have a nice, full picture with a sharp image.
 Each pixel is a piece that displays the overall image on your laptop.

 Now, get a bigger cookie cutter (still square), but don’t change the number of marbles.